National Museum of Natural History, France: Ménagerie of the Jardin des Plantes

-The Menagerie is the second-oldest public zoo in the world still in operation, following the Tiergarten Schönbrunn in Vienna, Austria, founded in 1752.
-It occupies the northeast side of the garden along the Quai St. Bernard, covering five hectares (13.6 acres).
+The Menagerie is the second-oldest public zoo in the world still in operation, following the Tiergarten Schönbrunn in Vienna founded in 1752.
+It occupies the northeast side of the garden along the Quai St. Bernard, covering 5 ha.
 It was created between 1798 and 1836 as a home for the animals of the royal menagerie at Versailles, which were largely abandoned after the French Revolution.
 Its architecture features picturesque "fabriques", or pavilions, mostly created in the 19th century, to shelter the animals.
-In the 20th century the larger animals were moved to the Paris Zoological Park, a more extensive site in the Bois de Vincennes. also governed by the National Museum of Natural History.
+In the 20th century the larger animals were moved to the Paris Zoological Park, a more extensive site in the Bois de Vincennes. also governed by the MNHN.
 The menagerie is currently home to about six hundred mammals, birds, reptiles, amphibians and invertebrates, representing about 189 species.
-These include the Amur leopard from China, one of the rarest cats on earth.
+These include the Amur leopard, one of the rarest cats on earth.

-Mission and organization
+Mission and organisation

-The museum has as its mission both research (fundamental and applied) and public diffusion of knowledge.
-It is organized into seven research and three diffusion departments.
+The MNHN has as its mission both research (fundamental and applied) and public diffusion of knowledge.
+It is organised into seven research and three diffusion departments.